drbean/curriculum/conversation/fix/slides.md

 # Recording

+## Recording 1 of 12--conversation about complaint

+Homework: conversation about complaint

+In preparation for talking to Dr Bean.

+What was the thing, the problem, the fixer, (person at fault), the action you wanted that person to take?

+Have a conversation with your partner.
+Ask him/her questions.

+30 seconds.

 ## Recording 2 of 12--Feelings about the environment

 Ask your partner questions about issues like those on p 44, 46, eg "What environmental issues do you feel strongly about?"